Tips for a Great Santa Visit!

 10. POINT PERSON - Whomever is the point person, Santa will text when he is on his way to your home, and will also text 5 minutes before his arrival.
 It is best to have the point person come outside to meet Santa and help him with all of his bags and goodies.

-11. FINAL PAYMENT - It is best to make sure you are fully paid up with Santa before he visits.
+12. FINAL PAYMENT - It is best to make sure you are fully paid up with Santa before he visits.
 Those payments can be made ahead of time via PayPal or Venmo.
 You are also welcome to give Santa his final payment at the event, but it MUST be given to Santa in a sealed Christmas card, as it's never appropriate for Santa to be seen handling money in front of children.
 Thank you!
-(A reminder that a late fee will be imposed if you forget your final payment)
+(A reminder that a late fee will be imposed if you forget your final payment - this is non-negotiable.)

 If you have any questions or concerns regarding Santa's handy hints, please email him at email@example.com.